 Get Legal Help

 If you believe that fracking has impacted your health, we can help.
-Over the past 25+ years, Ostroff Injury Law has recovered substantial compensation for clients in all 67 counties.
+Over the past 25+ years, Ostroff Godshall Injury and Accident Lawyers has recovered substantial compensation for clients in all 67 counties.
 We have negotiated some of the largest personal injury settlements in Pennsylvania.

 We know how to protect your rights when going up against a large fracking company.
 Call us or fill in our contact form to speak with a fracking injury lawyer right away.
 There is no obligation or fee for the initial consultation, and we will explain how to take action.